kumarsecurityfocal/probeops-frontend/README.md

 7. Added Docker network configuration for container-to-container communication
 8. Ensured API URL is correctly baked into the production build using Docker build arguments
 9. Created .env.production file with Docker-specific network settings
+10. Used public IP for API endpoint to allow browser-side API calls